-CBD is a health and wellness supplement derived from the cannabis plant.
-The types of plants they use to manufacture legal CBD specifically is industrial cannabis (more commonly known as hemp).
-CBD oil is manufactured by using the flowers, leaves, and stalks of the hemp plant.
+CBD oil is an extract derived from the cannabis plant.
+The types of plants they use to manufacture legal CBD specifically are industrial cannabis (more commonly known as hemp).
+Manufacturers produce CBD oil by using the flowers, leaves, and stalks of the hemp plant.

-Your cat can easily metabolize CBD and will experience virtually no side effects!
+Your cat may easily metabolize CBD and will generally experience little to no side effects.
 Furthermore, unlike other derivatives from the cannabis plant, CBD is not psychoactive.
 This simply means it will not make your cat high.
 While being high may be fun for some people, it generally results in agitation, confusion, or even aggression in your cat.